ataylor89/unix_wisdom/shell.md

 ## Where does shell gets its name?

-We defined shell as the user interface of an operating system.

 The word shell often refers to the outermost layer of something.

 The user interface of an operating system can be thought of as its outermost layer.